wronnyhuang/metapoison/README.md

 ...
 ```

 Here, `cwT0` is the Carlini-Wagner adversarial loss of the victim model at the current epoch.
 It should progressively go down below zero, indicating a successful attack. `accT0` also indicates whether or not the attack is successful.
 Also, `accV` is the validation accuracy.
-Since only 10% of CIFAR-10 is used as the training set, the validation accuracy should be much lower than typical, converging just above 50%.
+Since only 10% of CIFAR-10 is used as the training set in this particular example for speed, the validation accuracy should be much lower than typical, converging just above 50%.

 ### What did that command do?
 - `np 3` tells MPI to start 3 processes in parallel, which is about the maximum amount that will fit on a single GPU memory-wise. `nreplay=8` tells each process to sequentially compute the adversarial loss from 8 different models.
 Therefore we are using `np * nreplay = 24` surrogate models in our ensemble when crafting poisons.
 If you have a 4 GPU machine, things can be sped up by using `np 12` and `nreplay=2`.
 The processes will always be evenly distributed across available GPUs.